ucsd-cse231-w21/chocopy-wasm-compiler/proposal.md

       that apply to integers as already defined do not change as a result of increased capacity of Bignums.
     * `compiler.ts` will require changes as follows:
-      * Case `num` in function `codeGenLiteral`: we are going to convert any input as a i32 num with 1 bit of tag at front followed by 31 bits of data which would be either the actual number(Int) or address(BigNum):
+      * Case `num` in function `codeGenLiteral`: Any input will be converted to a i32 num with 1 bit of tag at front followed by 31 bits of data which would be either address(BigNum) or the actual number(Int) :
-        * If the num can be represented with 31 bits, we are going to have the same code generation which would result in a tag of `0`
+        * If the num can be represented with 31 bits, same code would be generated for the num as an `i32` value.
-        * If the num can not be represented by 31 bits then the function will be modified to add the part where we generate WASM code that allocates integer values in the heap (similarly to the current implementation of object construction) and places i32 number with a tag of `1` followed by `31` bits reference to the allocated memory location on the stack.
+        * If the num can not be represented by 31 bits then the function will be modified to add the part to generate WASM code that allocates integer values in the heap (similarly to the current implementation of object construction) and places i32 number with a tag of `1` followed by `31` bits reference to the allocated memory location on the stack.
       * The function `codeGenBinOp` will be modified to generate WASM code that calls built-in WASM functions implementing the arithmetic and relational operation.
-Since we are considering the BigNum and regular Int as separate in runtime, four general cases are present:
+Since BigNum and regular Int are treated as separate in runtime, four general cases are present:
         1. BigNum `binop` BigNum\
            In this scenario, we are going to retrieve both BigNum from the memory,